Looking for a healthy Chinese eggplant recipe that's not swimming in grease? The secret is to steam the eggplant instead of deep frying it.

 - Allow it to simmer for about a minute, stirring occasionally.
 If the liquid in your sauce evaporates too much, add a bit of water, a tablespoon at a time.

 - Turn the heat down to medium-high and thicken the sauce with cornstarch slurry.
-The cornstarch would've settled to the bottom by now.
-Give it a good stir until its thoroughly mixed and there are no lumps.
-Stir half of the slurry into the sauce and let it return to a boil.
+Give the slurry a good stir and work out any lumps.
+Carefully stir half of the slurry into the sauce and let it return to a boil.
 Repeat until you reach your desired consistency.